 \subsection{Organisation of the paper}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:pre} introduces appropriate nomenclature and the problem formulation.
-Section~\ref{sec:operator} introduces a monotone operator derivation of PDMM with inequality constraints and demonstrates its relation with ADMM.
+Section~\ref{sec:back} introduces appropriate nomenclature and reviews properties of monotone operators and operator splitting techniques.
+Section~\ref{sec:pre} describes the problem formulation while Section~\ref{sec:operator} introduces a monotone operator derivation of PDMM with inequality constraints and demonstrates its relation with ADMM.
 In Section~\ref{sec:convergence} we derive convergence results of the proposed algorithm and in Section~\ref{sec:stoch} we consider a stochastic updating scheme, which includes asynchronous PDMM and PDMM with transmission losses as a special case.
 Finally, Section~\ref{sec:exp} describes experimental results obtained by computer simulations to verify and substantiate the underlying claims of the document and the final conclusions are drawn in Section~\ref{sec:conclusion}.